ben256dev/256/README.md

 To install, we visit [openrgb.org/releases.html](https://openrgb.org/releases.html), and download the latest ``Linux arm64 (Debian Bookworm .deb)``.

 Next, we run a command which we expect to fail.
-It attempts to install openrgb from the ``.deb``.
+It attempts to install OpenRGB from the ``.deb``.
 Installing with ``--fix-broken`` after resolves the missing dependencies:

 ```bash
 sudo dpkg -i "(name of openrgb .deb file)"
 supo apt --fix-broken install
 ```

-Now we can use openrgb to set the color of the server's RGB:
+Now we can use OpenRGB to set the color of the server's RGB:

 ```bash
 # Listing devices